posit-marketing/posit-conf-virtual-swag-bag/README.md

-# posit::conf(2024) Virtual Swag Bag
+# posit::conf(2025) Virtual Swag Bag

  The virtual experience of our hybrid conference is a unique experience that brings together R and Python enthusiasts from different countries, industries, and backgrounds to meet, chat, and share in the excitement of posit::conf().
-Join our virtual networking starting on August 12, and livestreams beginning August 13!
+Join our virtual networking starting on August 12, and livestreams beginning September 16!

 Registration is required to access the virtual event portal and networking opportunities.
 By registering for the conference, you gain access to: